Come and find out what makes West Dean College of Arts and Conservation such a unique place to study with an international reputation.Find out more

 Student Scholarships and Bursaries

-Scholarships and bursaries are available from £500.
+Scholarships and bursaries are available up to £2,500.

 "One of the best aspects of the course so far has been the opportunity to work with professionals in mediums such as stone carving and ceramics that I had not considered before."Agata Bogacka, Master of Fine Arts student